 - Holding industrial farms accountable for polluting our water supply.

 - Increasing policy support for sustainable agricultural practices, such as organic production that consumers have increasingly indicated they prefer.

 Photo credit: Fishhawk via Flickr CC BY NA 2.0

 Associate Director and Senior Policy Analyst, Frontier Group

 Elizabeth Ridlington is associate director and senior policy analyst with Frontier Group.
 She focuses primarily on global warming, toxics, health care and clean vehicles, and has written dozens of reports on these and other subjects.
 Elizabeth graduated with honors from Harvard with a degree in government.
 She joined Frontier Group in 2002.
 She lives in Northern California with her husband and son.

-Director, Public Health Campaigns, U.S. PIRG Education Fund
+Former Director, Public Health Campaigns, U.S. PIRG Education Fund